Morals, Reason, and Animals: Reception

-Legacy
+Later discussion

-Morals, Reason, and Animals has been noted for its early discussion of wild animal suffering and its challenge to the view that rationality is the primary basis for moral consideration.
-The book argues that sentience, rather than intelligence, should determine moral status, and it presents a case for the ethical permissibility of intervening in nature to aid suffering animals, provided such actions do not result in greater harm.
-These positions have been contrasted with ecocentric perspectives and have contributed to philosophical discussions on antispeciesism and the moral status of nonhuman animals.
+Morals, Reason, and Animals has been discussed by the organization Animal Ethics for its treatment of wild animal suffering and its criticism of rationality as the basis for moral consideration.
+The organization notes that Sapontzis argued for sentience, rather than intelligence, as the basis of moral status, and defended the permissibility of helping wild animals when doing so would not cause greater harm.

 Publication history

-Morals, Reason, and Animals was first published in 1987 by Temple University Press in Philadelphia, Pennsylvania.
+Morals, Reason, and Animals was first published in hardcover in 1987 by Temple University Press in Philadelphia.
 A second edition was published in 1992.